Wilder W. Hartley

-Wilder W. Hartley (April 4, 1901 – August 17, 1970) was a member of the Los Angeles City Council from the Harbor and South Los Angeles districts from 1939 to 1943.
+Wilder Wellington Hartley (April 4, 1901 – August 17, 1970) was a member of the Los Angeles City Council from the Harbor and South Los Angeles districts from 1939 to 1943.

 Biography

 Hartley was born in Reno, Nevada, on April 4, 1901, and was brought to Wilmington, California, in 1903, where his father became chief engineer for the Hammond Lumber Company.
 Wilder attended Wilmington High School and Stanford University.
 He worked for Hammond for a time and then went into the insurance business.
 In 1924 he and Laura Mae Clark were married.
 Hartley was a Republican.

 Hartley died at the age of 69 on August 17, 1970, in Harbor City, leaving his wife and three daughters, Marilyn Swanson, Ann Wilmoth and Joyce Christiansen.
 He was buried in San Pedro.

 City Council

 Elections

 Hartley ran against Franklin Pierce Buyer, the incumbent member for Los Angeles City Council District 15, in 1939 and was elected in the final vote.
 Buyer challenged Hartley again in 1941 but was defeated in the final.
 Two years later, in 1943, Hartley was ousted by George H. Moore in the primary, and the same Hartley-Moore matchup had the same result in 1945.
 Hartley tried against Moore for the last time in 1947 but was defeated in the final vote.